anay-m/GPU-Experiments/README.md

 # GPU Puzzles
 - by [Sasha Rush](http://rush-nlp.com) - [srush_nlp](https://twitter.com/srush_nlp)

+Thanks to the creators for creating these fun puzzles!
+I will be working these over the summer to learn more about GPU Programming.
+Note the rest of the README was published by the original repository.
+Check it out!

 ![](https://github.com/srush/GPU-Puzzles/raw/main/cuda.png)

 GPU architectures are critical to machine learning, and seem to be